 GNNSJ London was established on the 13th March 1980 and has grown from serving the local Sikh faith to supporting a large and flourishing community, which undertakes extensive local charitable work.
-On a weekly basis the Gurudwara currently serves approximately 3,500 congregation members.
+On a weekly basis the Gurudwara currently serves approximately 5,200 congregation members.
 In order to accommodate the growing congregation the base grew from a single residential property to a multitude of adjoining structures.

 It is proposed to demolish and completely redevelop the Gurudwara with a design keeping in with traditional Sikh architecture.
 This will provide a stateof-the art, purpose-built facility serving the needs of the local community.
-It is also proposed to create a large underground carpark as part of the development to alleviate parking pressures on neighbouring streets.
+It is also proposed to create a large underground carpark as part of development to alleviate parking pressures on neighbouring streets.

 GNNSJ London's vision is to redevelop the existing facilities which provide for a site capable of further benefitting neighboring and wider communities.
+Given the size and complexity of the project, it could take several years to achieve planning permission and further construct the new site.